 Traumatic Brain Injury (TBI) is a significant cause of morbidity and mortality in the United States, with an annual occurrence of more than 1.5 million.
-Patients with moderate and severe TBI comprise the about 20% of TBI, and those with moderate TBI have a mortality of about 15% while those with severe TBI have an associated mortality approaching 40%.
+Patients with moderate and severe TBI comprise about 20% of TBI, and those with moderate TBI have a mortality of about 15% while those with severe TBI have associated mortality approaching 40%.
 The majority (approximately 80%) of patients with TBI have mild TBI which is associated with a less than 0.5% mortality, but about 25% experience extended post-concussive symptoms including a headache, dizziness, difficulty concentrating, and depression.

 Falls are the most common cause of TBI, and motor vehicle-related incidents are the second leading cause of TBI.
 Motor vehicle-related TBI includes automobile, motorcycle, and bicycle accidents and pedestrians struck by those vehicles.
 Sports, recreation, and work-related injuries are the third leading cause of TBI, and assaults are the fourth leading cause of TBI.
 Blast injuries are the leading cause of TBI in active duty military personnel in war zones.

 TBI is the most common cause of death in people younger than the age of 25.
 The majority of fatal TBI is due to motor vehicle-related incidents, falls, and assaults.
 Mortality due to motor vehicle accidents is greatest in the young-adult age group attributed to alcohol use and excessive speed.
 Mortality due to falls is greatest in patients over age 65, which is also the age group with the highest mortality in any TBI.
-Neurosurgical intervention such as craniotomy, elevation of skull fracture, ICP monitor, or ventriculostomy is required in about 40% of patients with severe TBI and about 10% of patients with moderate TBI.
+Neurosurgical intervention such as craniotomy, elevation of skull fracture, intracranial pressure (ICP) monitor, or ventriculostomy is required in about 40% of patients with severe TBI and about 10% of patients with moderate TBI.

 Most patients with moderate to severe TBI have a combination of intracranial injuries.
 The majority of patients with moderate to severe TBI have related diffuse axonal injury to some degree.
-Diffuse axonal injury typically is caused by a rapid rotational or deceleration force that causes stretching and tearing of neurons, leading to focal areas of hemorrhage and edema that are not always detected on initial CT scan.
+The diffuse axonal injury typically is caused by a rapid rotational or deceleration force that causes stretching and tearing of neurons, leading to focal areas of hemorrhage and edema that are not always detected on the initial computed tomogram (CT) scan.
 Subarachnoid hemorrhage (SAH) is the most common CT finding in TBI and is caused by tears in the pial vessels.
 Subdural and epidural hematomas are the most frequent type of mass lesion identified in TBI.
 Cerebral contusions occur in about a third of patients with moderate to severe TBI, caused by direct impact or acceleration-deceleration forces that cause the brain to strike the frontal or temporal regions of the skull.
 Intracerebral bleeding or hematoma, caused by coalescence of contusions or a tear in a parenchymal vessel, occurring in up to a third of patients with moderate to severe TBI.

-The majority of patients with TBI have a straightforward clinical presentation, but it is also important to solicit the mechanism of injury, current anticoagulation use, symptoms of head or neck pain, post-traumatic seizure, and any history of repeat head injury or past central nervous system surgeries.
+The majority of patients with TBI have a straightforward clinical presentation, but it is also important to solicit the mechanism of injury, current anticoagulation use, symptoms of the head or neck pain, post-traumatic seizure, and any history of repeat head injury or past central nervous system surgeries.

 The initial resuscitation should proceed in a step-wise fashion to identify all injuries and optimize cerebral perfusion by maintaining hemodynamic stabilization and oxygenation.
 The initial survey also should include a brief, focused neurological examination with attention to the Glasgow Coma Scale (GCS), pupillary examination, and motor function.